kafka, topic-design, best-practices, data-streaming, architecture

 Long retention (months to years): Audit logs, compliance data, event sourcing

-Example: A topic containing IoT sensor readings might use 7-day retention for operational monitoring, while a topic storing financial transactions might retain data for 7 years for regulatory compliance.
+Example: A topic containing IoT sensor readings might use 7-day retention on local storage for operational monitoring, while a topic storing financial transactions might retain data for 7 years for regulatory compliance using tiered storage.

 Size-Based Retention